eEcoLiDAR/miscellaneous/README.md

 ## Jupyter Notebooks

-There are three _Jupyter Notebooks_ which help analyse and convert the data.
+Includes _Jupyter Notebooks_ which help analyse and convert the data.

 ### List Analysis